iquitap/iquitap.github.io/_pages/about.md

 <!-- ~~I am looking for a full-time job, please feel free to reach out to me.~~ -->

 ## News
+- [2025.11] Our paper FlashFuser is accepted by HPCA 2026.
+Congratulations to Ziyu!
-- [2025.09] Awarded the CCF Outstanding Doctoral Dissertation Award in Computer Architecture Nomination.
+- [2025.09] Awarded the CCF Outstanding Doctoral Dissertation Award Nomination in Computer Architecture.
 - [2025.09] Our two papers (ClusterFusion, Yggdrasil) are accepted by NeurIPS 2025.
 - [2025.09] Our paper SWITCHBLADE is accepted by TCAD.
 - [2025.06] Our paper Helix is accepted by SC 2025.